How to Book Delta Flights with Points in 2026 (Without Using SkyMiles)

 Flying Blue (Air France/KLM)

-I’ll also cover real examples, beginner tips, transfer strategy, and what to do when flights don’t show up.
-And I’ve used these partner strategies repeatedly for my own family’s flights during peak school travel periods.
+I will also cover real examples, beginner tips, transfer strategy, and what to do when flights do not show up.
+I have used both of these strategies repeatedly for my own family’s flights during peak school travel periods — and the savings are real.

-Delta uses dynamic pricing, which means the number of SkyMiles required can jump dramatically — even for short domestic flights.
+Delta uses fully dynamic pricing, which means the number of SkyMiles required can jump dramatically — even for short domestic flights.
+A route that costs 12,500 points one week might cost 42,000 the next.

-This is one of the most powerful airline booking strategies for families.
+This is one of the most powerful airline booking strategies for families — and it works because of how airline partnerships are structured, not because of any loopholes or tricks.

-Transferable points Points from credit card programs that can be moved to airline partners.
+Transferable points — Points from credit card programs that can be moved to airline partners.
+These are the most flexible points you can earn.

-Dynamic pricing Award prices that change based on demand, route, and timing.
+Dynamic pricing — Award prices that change based on demand, route, and timing.
+This is why SkyMiles feel unpredictable.

 Option 1: Book Delta Flights With Virgin Atlantic Flying Club

-Virgin Atlantic partners with Delta and often offers excellent pricing for nonstop Delta flights, especially within the U.S.
+Virgin Atlantic partners with Delta and consistently offers some of the best pricing for nonstop Delta flights, especially within the United States.

 Go to virginatlantic.com